Background pattern

 • Abnormal liver function tests

-• Increased alkaline phosphatase (enzyme found in the body)
+• Increased alkaline phosphatase (an enzyme found in the body)

 • Genital itching (women)

-• Pain, redness, or swelling at the site where the infusion was administered
+• Pain, redness, or swelling at the infusion site

-• Increased levels of gamma-glutamyltransferase (enzyme produced by the liver and other body tissues)
+• Increased gamma-glutamyl transferase (an enzyme produced by the liver and other body tissues)

 • Rash